yogiou/SwipejobsTestProject/ReadMe.md

 Swipejobs test

-Build with IDE by installing Java 11, maven.
+Installing Java 11, maven.

+Build and deploy this maven project

-Start the project, default base url is localhost:8080
+Default base url is localhost:8080

 The REST API endpoint is /jobmatch/{workerId}